5l1v3r1/tinygen/README.md

 ## Current features:
 * ✅ Less than  800 lines of code
 * ✅ Not complicated if you have cli experience
-* ✅ Straight forward light weight default template
+* ✅ Light weight default template

 ## To do list: